-

 Separate verification of the construction R-value should be included with your consent documentation.

-Use the BRANZ House Insulation Guide 6th edition to find construction R-values or use the appropriate methods to calculate the construction R-values::
+Use the BRANZ House Insulation Guide 6th edition to find construction R-values or use the appropriate methods to calculate the construction R-values:

-Interpretation of H1/AS1 5th edition amendment 1
+Interpretation of H1/AS1 6th edition

 Limitations and liability